 The service, which will use All New Video's carrier class network to provide two-way video calls between 3G mobile, ISDN and IP networks, is based on Radvision technology.

-BBC Director-General Mark Thompson said the new news service would be tested this fall in five areas of the U.K. The new local news service will use the latest acquisition and editing technologies to build 10-minute local news segments viewers can activate interactively.
+BBC Director-General Mark Thompson said the new news service would be tested this fall in five areas of the U.K. The new local news will service will use the latest acquisition and editing technologies to build 10-minute local news segments viewers can activate interactively.
 It will be available via digital satellite, cable and broadband and possibly on handsets.

 If successful the service ultimately could extend to 60 locations.